If you want to jump right into selling your ecommerce business, Business Exits is a great place to start.

 Your reputation is still on the line here.
 You might decide to create and sell multiple ecommerce businesses moving forward.
 People won’t want to buy your websites if they catch wind that you abandon them after the sale.

-I’m not saying you need to stay on full-time, but continue proving assistance to a reasonable degree.
+We’re not saying you need to stay on full-time, but continue proving assistance to a reasonable degree.

-Mistakes to Avoid When Selling an eCommerce Business
+Mistakes to Avoid When Selling an Ecommerce Business

 Entrepreneurship is tough.
 There are plenty of sleepless nights and frustrating days.